WaisSat/labs_terraform_course/week-00/lab-00/README.md

 - ✅ Successfully applied your configuration (`terraform apply`)
 - ✅ Verified the bucket exists in AWS Console
 - ✅ Run `infracost breakdown --path .` and reviewed costs
+- ✅ Created a state storage bucket in S3
+- ✅ Configured remote backend in `backend.tf`
+- ✅ Migrated state to S3 successfully

 #### 6.1 Set Up GitHub Secrets (First Time Only)